 Scottsdale, Arizona 85259-2537

-Geared to college-level participants and adults interested in deepening their understanding of the architectural discipline, this experience provides an opportunity to learn about architecture side-by-side with faculty and students at the Frank Lloyd Wright School of Architecture.
+Geared to college-level participants and adults interested in deepening their understanding of the architectural discipline, this experience provides an opportunity to learn about architecture side-by-side with faculty and students at The School of Architecture at Taliesin.

 During the program, participants will investigate the basics of design a representation, a brief history of Frank Lloyd Wright and the stunning campuses, the evolution of the shelter program and the basics of 3D Architectural Modeling.
 The Architectural Design Studio is the core of the Immersion experience and is housed in the iconic Drafting Rooms, where many of Wright’s drawings were produced.
 During the course of the studio, the various phases of the architectural design process are navigated; architectural drawing and 3-dimensional modeling techniques are explored.
 Participants design an architectural project responding to a particular design challenge and the final projects are presented and reviewed by faculty and students.